rcadecaro/thorio/README.md

 	            { message: data.message, created: data.created, age: this.age }, "say", this.alias);
 	        this.publishToAll({ a:1 }, "bar", this.alias);
 	    };

            return fooController;

 	})();
 	// exports
 	exports.MyControllers = MyControllers;

-##Connect and use using the ThorIO.Client JavaScript API
+##Connect and use the ThorIO.Client JavaScript API

 Make sure you got this file referenced